Thomashighbaugh/dotfiles/README.md

 ---

+## Disclaimers

+I probably shouldn't even have to say the following, but will just in case these truths are not so self-evident.

+1. This repository is a work in progress (like the Winchester Mystery Dotfiles)
+2. Please don't blindly copy these into your system or run the install script without reading it first (it will delete stuff!)
+3. While I encourage anyone so inclined to use these dotfiles freely, I do not intend them (nor will support them) outside of my own needs and use cases

 ## Introduction

 A repo, on Github featuring dotfiles and an installation script bring an Arch system from first boot to totally useful to me and just the way I like it.
 Your tastes will vary, inevitably, so you can use this as the basis for your own repo, steal ideas from it, fork it, whatever you want to do.